kalte0/BMC-CS-151.github.io/labs/Lab05.md

 #### 3.1 push(int stackId, E e):
 push e onto stack stackId (1 or 2).
 In other words, it will push onto stack 1 if stackId==1 and onto stack 2 if stackId==2.
 Throw an `IllegalStateException` if stack is full.
+Throw an `IllegalArgumentException` if the stackId is not 1 or 2.

 #### 3.2 E pop(int stackId):
 pop from stackId, return null if empty.